Maine Wage Garnishment Laws

 The cap is always the smaller of the two formulas, so you compute both and take whichever leaves the debtor with more money.
 Disposable earnings here means gross pay minus deductions the law requires, such as federal and state withholding, Social Security, and Medicare; in Maine, mandatory medical-insurance contributions are treated as a deduction too.
 Voluntary deductions like retirement savings do not reduce the figure.

-Twenty-five percent of five hundred fifty dollars is one hundred thirty-seven dollars and fifty cents.
-The second test asks how much pay exceeds the forty-times floor of six hundred four dollars; since five hundred fifty dollars is below six hundred four dollars, that excess is zero.
+Twenty-five percent of $550 is $137.50.
+The second test asks how much pay exceeds the forty-times floor of $604; since $550 is below $604, that excess is zero.
 The lesser of the two is zero, so nothing can be garnished.
 This worker is protected entirely by the floor.

-Twenty-five percent of one thousand two hundred dollars is three hundred dollars.
-The excess over the floor is five hundred ninety-six dollars.
-The lesser is three hundred, so the twenty-five percent cap controls and the creditor reaches three hundred dollars.
+Twenty-five percent of $1,200 is $300.
+The excess over the floor is $596.
+The lesser is $300, so the twenty-five percent cap controls and the creditor reaches $300.
 At higher incomes the percentage cap, not the floor, is the binding limit, just as it is under federal law.

 These figures are illustrative and use the 2026 Maine minimum wage; the protected floor rises as the minimum wage is indexed each year.
 Whenever you build a wage-collection strategy around a Maine debtor, confirm the current minimum wage and recompute the floor.